Just Go Around

 landing text

 As the machines get more complicated and powerful, though, more things must be done, and the order matters.
 “Power, climb, flaps, gear” might be the mantra in an A36 Bonanza, but even a lightly loaded Piper Arrow won’t climb with 40 degrees of flaps (or the gear down; Arrow pilots, please raise it as soon as you stop descending instead of waiting for positive rate).
 A Cub isn’t likely to torque-roll on you, but the urgency of proper rudder coordination increases with horsepower.
 And the more horses, the stronger the pitching moment until nose-up trim is corrected—one reason we don’t recommend trimming to fly hands-off on final.
-(Better feel for the airplane is another.) data-src=
+(Better feel for the airplane is another.) src=

 Previous articleA Big Win, For Now